-The PMNP has the following components:69
+The PMNP has the following components:

-Component 1: Enhancing Nutrition Service Delivery Through Primary Health Care Integration: This component aims to focus on strengthening primary health care systems to enhance the delivery of nutrition specific and sensitive interventions, as well as the provision of Social and Behavioral Change Communication to improve key behaviors important to address stunting.
+Component 1: Strengthened Delivery of Nutrition and Primary Health Services: This component aims to focus on strengthening primary health care systems to enhance the delivery of nutrition specific and sensitive interventions, as well as the provision of Social and Behavioral Change Communication to improve key behaviors important to address stunting.
 The component finances Performance Based Grants (PBG) to stimulate the implementation of high impact interventions.
-The activities under this component can be categorized into three subcomponents: (i) Primary Health Care Services Support; (ii) Health and Nutrition Service Systems Strengthening; and (iii) Technical Assistance to the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
+The activities under this component can be categorized into three sub-components: (i) Primary Health Care Services Support; (ii) Health and Nutrition Service Systems Strengthening; and (iii) Technical Assistance to the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).